-Figure 6.1 Hypothetical Results From a Study on the Effect of Mood on Memory
+Figure 6.1 Hypothetical Results From a Study on the Effect of Mood on Memory.
 Because IQ also differs across conditions, it is a confounding variable.

-- An experiment is a type of empirical study that features the manipulation of an independent variable, the measurement of a dependent variable, and control of extraneous variables. - Studies are high in internal validity to the extent that the way they are conducted supports the conclusion that the independent variable caused any observed differences in the dependent variable.
+variable, the measurement of a dependent variable, and control of extraneous variables.

+- Studies are high in internal validity to the extent that the way they are conducted supports the conclusion that the independent variable caused any observed differences in the dependent variable.
 Experiments are generally high in internal validity because of the manipulation of the independent variable and control of extraneous variables. - Studies are high in external validity to the extent that the result can be generalized to people and situations beyond those actually studied.
 Although experiments can seem "artificial"-and low in external validity-it is important to consider whether the psychological processes under study are likely to operate in other people and situations.

-- 1. Practice: List five variables that can be manipulated by the researcher in an experiment.
-List five variables that cannot be manipulated by the researcher in an experiment. - 2.
-Practice: For each of the following topics, decide whether that topic could be studied using an experimental research design and explain why or why not. - 1.
-Effect of parietal lobe damage on people's ability to do basic arithmetic. - 2.
-Effect of being clinically depressed on the number of close friendships people have. - 3.
-Effect of group training on the social skills of teenagers with Asperger's syndrome. - 4.
-Effect of paying people to take an IQ test on their performance on that test.
+Exercises 1.
+List five variables that can be manipulated by the researcher in an experiment.
+List s that cannot be manipulated by the researcher in an experiment.
+2. Practice: For each of the following topics, decide whether that topic could be studied using an experimental research design and explain why or why not.
+1. Effect of parietal lobe damage on people's ability to do basic arithmetic.
+2. Effect of being clinically depressed on the number of close friendships people have.
+3. Effect of group training on the social skills of teenagers with Asperger's syndrome.
+4. Effect of paying people to take an IQ test on their performance on that test.